lr42/gentle/roadmap.md

 ------------------------------------------------------------------------

 - [ ] Secret, secret!
 I've got a secret!
-- [ ] Show the time to the next break in the tool tip for the task bar icon.
-(Also mentioned by Brenden.)
 - [ ] Allow taking a short break or long break from the task bar icon.
 - [ ] Allow skipping a break from the context menu of glow box.
 - [ ] Internationalization.